TimescaleDB

 Download fileTimescale dashboard JSON

-Starter dashboard wired for the TimescaleDB sink shape documented here.
+A starter dashboard already wired for the TimescaleDB sink shape documented on this page.

 Download file